 Sigatoka River: This meanders down from Mt Victoria in the highlands, and is the one of the longest rivers in Fiji (120 kms, which is twice the length of the Navua).
 It's not suitable for swimming in these lower reaches, but gets cleaner and much more inviting, the further upstream you go.

-To really see the river as well as having a fun day out, then perhaps go on the Sigatoka river safari.
+To really see the river as well as having a fun day out, then perhaps go on the Sigatoka River Safari.
 Their office is in the Tappos building, Sigatoka, if you want to call in and ask about their tours.
-They also run a 4x4 tour as well, which we will be featuring in the near future.
+They also run a 4x4 Off Road Cave Safari tour as well, which is excellent too.